JanusGraph/janusgraph/RELEASING.md

 #### Create the Pull Request

 Open up pull requests for the version updates.
-It is recommended to add `[full build]` to the commit message so the full suite of compatibility tests will run.
+It is recommended to add `[tp-tests]` to the commit message so the TinkerPop test suite will run.
 After the updates are approved and merged, continue on with the release process.

 # Build Release Artifacts